griverorz/westraining-R/intro-to-R/challenges/challenge01.md

 		2.5
 	```

 	where "na" stands for a missing value.
-Be careful with the dimensions of y.
+Be careful with the dimensions of `y`.
 	b.
 Impute the missing value in `X` with the column mean.
 	c.
 Calculate the OLS estimator of `beta` for the linear model of y over X in
 	matrix form.
 Take a look at the `crossprod` function.